jinyuan-jia/jinyuan-jia.github.io/_teaching/25Spring-SRA221.md

     - Computer security: principles and practice, William Stallings, Lawrie Brown, Third Edition
     - Principles of Computer Security: CompTIA Security+ and Beyond, Sixth Edition (Exam SY0-601), 6th Edition.
 Link to Free Edition in the PSU Library, you will need to login to the Library System to access this O'Reilly EBOOK (https://learning.oreilly.com/library/view/principles-of-computer/9781260474329/).

-- Required: Lab Access  -  Purchasing Cyrin Lab Access is required the first week of class ( https://cyrin.atcorp.com/course/view.php?id=556), please select the section taught by Jinyuan Jia.
+- Required: Lab Access  -  Purchasing Cyrin Lab Access is required the first week of class ( https://cyrin.atcorp.com/course/view.php?id=556 ), please select the section taught by Jinyuan Jia.
-.
    Your instructor will advise you on the process which consists of creating a Cyrin account and paying for access via Debit or Credit card.
 The current access fee is $77.5 for all labs used in the course.

+## Due Dates for Assignments
+ - The due date for an assignment can be found on Canvas.

 ## Tentative Schedule (Subject to Change)